-After receiving local anesthesia, your child’s lip and/or cheek may be numb for up to 2 hours.
-Watch them carefully to make sure your child does not bite, chew, or scratch his or her lip, cheeks, or tongue.
+After receiving local anesthesia, your child’s lip and/or cheek may be numb for up to two hours.
+Watch them carefully to make sure your child does not bite, chew or scratch his or her lip, cheeks or tongue.

 Stainless Steel Crowns

 Following the placement of a stainless steel crown, your child will need to avoid certain foods to prevent the crown from being pulled off.
-These foods include sticky food and candies (such as gummy bears, Fruit Roll-ups, taffy, Tootsie Rolls, caramels, and chewing gum).
-You may provide your child with Children’s Motrin or Tylenol to relieve discomfort and soreness.
+These foods include sticky food and candies (such as gummy bears, fruit snacks, taffy, Tootsie Rolls, caramels and chewing gum).
+You may provide your child with Children’s MOTRIN® or TYLENOL® to relieve discomfort and soreness.